Pulikkottil Dionysius II: Orthodox Theological seminary

 Pulikottil Joseph Ittoop Ramban travelled to Kottayam and founded the Seminary.
 The government of Travancore provided tax free land and the foundation stone was laid in February 1813.
 The work went on very fast and classes began in March 1815.

 Qualified teachers to teach various subjects were also appointed.
 They were Maramon Palakunnathu Abraham Malpan (Syriac), Konattu Varghese Malpan (Syriac), Kozhikode Kunjan Assan (Sanskrit), Poet Laureate Chekottu Kuruvilla Assan (Malayalam) and from Kochi Mose Esarphathi (Hebrew & Greek) were the first teachers of this first education institution in Kerala.
-By AD 2000 Kerala became the most literate state in India.

 English Missionaries

 Rev. Dr. Claudius Buchanan (1766–1815) who visited Kerala in 1806, and met Mar Thoma VI.
 After his return to England, missionaries who were members of the Church Missionary Society (CMS) began to arrive in Kerala.
 Rev. Thomas Norton arrived in Kochi on 8 May 1816 and began to open schools in and around Alappuzha.
 Rev. Benjamin Baily arrived in October 1816 and established a printing press at Kottayam.
 He also began to translate the Bible into Malayalam.